GTanasy/scifi-roguelike-game/README.md

 Norman being too fast can occasionally glitch into the walls.

-Vending machines if bought quickly will only give the same item (However can confirm or deny if its actually a problem might just be luck)
+Vending machines if bought quickly will only give the same item (However cannot confirm or deny if its actually a problem might just be luck)

 ## Installation